volarixs - applied AI & ML to finance

 Every experiment in volarixs:

-• stores window metadata in the run configuration
+• records the time window in the run configuration

 • reproducible